 Designed for the disabled student to acquire an appreciation of artists and their work.
 Provides opportunity for social interaction and intellectual stimulation made possible through shared knowledge of artists and their work.

-ALCB 409.X.Y MUSIC APPRECIATION
+ALCB 409 MUSIC APPRECIATION 0 Units

+ALCB 409X 0 Units

-0 Units
+ALCB 409Y 0 Units

-Formerly SPET 409, X,Y.
+Prerequisite: Medically verified disability.

+Any combination of ALCB 409, 409X & 409Y may be taken a maximum of six times for credit.

+One hour laboratory.